• Skip to primary navigation

 • If you have a decent blender, it's not too difficult to make your own nut milk - you will find plenty of recipes online and will need a nut milk bag to strain the milk.
 As for ingredients, the only additions aside from the nuts should be salt and a little sweetener.

-• I’ve found that a small amount of smooth cashew butter - or even tahini - can sometimes take the place of plant milk in a recipe.
-Usually 1 -2 tsp is enough when diluted in a cup of water - you will need a blender to ensure it’s mixed in well.
-This means that if you don’t drink a lot of milk, you don’t need to worry about waste.
+• I've found that a small amount of smooth cashew butter - or even tahini - can sometimes take the place of plant milk in a recipe.
+Usually 1 -2 teaspoon is enough when diluted in a cup of water - you will need a blender to ensure it's mixed in well.
+This means that if you don't drink a lot of milk, you don't need to worry about waste.

 • Use the Monash FODMAP app to check FODMAP-safe serving sizes as they are different for every type of milk